gpratte/texastoc-v3-client/README.md

 # texastoc-v3-client

-Writing the [texastoc-v2-react-redux](https://github.com/gpratte/texastoc-v2-react-redux) react/redux client to
+Refactorin [texastoc-v2-react-redux](https://github.com/gpratte/texastoc-v2-react-redux) react/redux client to
 make use of the new [texastoc-v3-modulith](https://github.com/gpratte/texastoc-v3-modulith) backend APIs.

-I will (hopefully) refactor this code to clean it up.

 # Profiles, Building and Running
 The urls for the client and server are defined in the constants.js file.
 Here is what they are set to when deploying to production.